nebarg/phpirc/README.md

 - [x] Registration welcome messages and `005` feature advertisement
 - [x] `PING` and `PONG`
 - [x] Joining and leaving channels with `JOIN` and `PART`
-- [x] Channel member lists, including operator prefixes, after joining
+- [x] Channel member lists with `NAMES`, including operator prefixes
 - [x] `PRIVMSG` delivery to users and channels, including multiple targets
 - [x] Unknown-command and not-registered responses
 - [x] ASCII IRC casemapping for nicknames and channels